dwkim78/pdtrend/README.md

 ## ChangeLog

+### v.?.?
+- add Gaussian noise when filling missing values in order to introduce randomness so that they are not correlated with other light curves by any change?

 ### v.0.3
-- modules for dealing with missing data points and not-synced data point.
+- modules for dealing with missing values and not-synced data point.

 ### v.0.2
 - consider weights for light curves while building master trends